-With its proximity to Wellington, the Tararua Ranges are one of the most frequently used Forest Parks in the country.
-There are approximately 152,000 visitors each year, with 130,000 coming from Wellington.
+With its proximity to Wellington, the Tararua Ranges are one of the most frequently visited Forest Parks in the country.
+There are approximately 152,000 visitors each year, of which 130,000 come from Wellington.
 The ranges act as a natural divide between Kapiti and Horowhenua to the west and Wairarapa to the east.

 The Tararua’s have a long and proud tramping history.
 The New Zealand Forest Service established it as the first State Forest Park in 1954 and New Zealand’s first tramping club, the Tararua Tramping Club, built one of the country's earliest dedicated tramping huts, Field Hut, in 1924.

 The 116,535-hectare Tararua Forest Park covers more than three-quarters of the Tararua Range.
-Nowadays it is administered by the Department of Conservation (DOC) and extends from the Pahiatua Track in the north, to the Remutaka Saddle in the south.
+Since 1987 it has been administered by the Department of Conservation (DOC) and extends from the Pahiatua Track in the north, to the Remutaka Saddle in the south.
 The main access points are from Holdsworth on the eastern side, and Otaki Forks on the western side.

 Among New Zealand trampers, the Tararua Ranges are widely considered to present some of the most challenging conditions.
-Despite the relatively low elevation, the combination of rough, steep and densely bush clad mountains and frequent severe weather which often provides gale force winds, driving rain and little visibility, the Tararua’s provide a true test of tramping ability.
+Despite the relatively low elevation, the combination of rough, steep and densely bushclad mountains and frequent severe weather which often produces gale force winds, driving rain and little visibility, the Tararuas provide a true test of tramping ability.